 Business owners in the Netherlands may want to register their trademarks to increase the value of their company and benefit from international protection.
 Trademark registration in the Netherlands can be made either through the Benelux Office for Intellectual Property or through the World Intellectual property Organization.

-Trademark registration methods in the Netherlands
+Trademark registration in the Netherlands

 The Netherlands is part of the Benelux countries (comprising Belgium, the Netherlands and Luxembourg) and trademark registration can be made only for the Benelux area (only available for the three countries).
 The Benelux Office for Intellectual Property (BOIP) deals with trademarks and designs registrations in the Benelux and it is based in The Hague, Netherlands.